Buy Yourself the F*cking Lilies

 Tara Schuster

-Tara Schuster is the author of Buy Yourself the F*cking Lilies, selected by Cosmopolitan, Real Simple, Goop, Publishers Weekly, and many more as one of the year’s best books on mental health and self-care.
-Previously, Schuster served as vice president of talent and development at Comedy Central, where she was the executive in charge of such critically acclaimed shows as the Emmy and Peabody award-winning Key & Peele.
-A contributor to InStyle, The New Yorker, and Forbes, among others, Tara Schuster lives in Los Angeles.
+Tara Schuster is the author of Glow in the F*cking Dark and Buy Yourself the F*cking Lilies, selected by Cosmopolitan, Real Simple, Goop, and Publishers Weekly as one of the best books of the year on mental health and self-care.
+Previously, she was VP of talent and development at Comedy Central, where she was the executive in charge of the Emmy and Peabody Award–winning Key & Peele.
 More by Tara Schuster

 Decorative Carat